-Seaview is a magnificent 6-bedroom, coastal home situated high on a bluff overlooking the Pacific Ocean in the coastal town of Del Mar, CA. It is the latest project in North County for Architectural Designer Flagg Design Studios.
+Seaview is a magnificent 6-bedroom, coastal home situated high on a bluff overlooking the Pacific Ocean in the coastal town of Del Mar, CA. It is the latest project in North County for designer Flagg Design Studios.

 Designing the Perfect Beach Home Bath

 The English Tudor home located at 1030 Olive Avenue was designated historic in the summer of 2013.
 Flagg Coastal Homes completed a major remodel and addition while maintaining its Historic designation and sold the home in December 2014.
 The completed house contains an approximately 3600 square foot main house plus a single-bedroom guesthouse and garage in rear of the project.

 Crown Cottage is a 2 bedroom, 2 1/2 bath cottage restored by Flagg Coastal Homes and completed in May of 2013.
 The home, located at 920 5th Ave was acquired by Gina Tapper, a long time friend of the OBrien’s and former La Jolla resident.
 Gina was only the second owner of this 1000 square foot cottage, originally built in 1936.
 Flagg added an additional 252 square feet, air conditioned the home and replaced all of the electrical and plumbing infrastructure.
 A new kitchen and family room was added and a new garden patio was constructed in the south east corner of the property.